aberke/quiz-widgets/README.md

 ---

 - youyoung's bugs
+- deal with possibility that twitter share link could be too long
 - on sharing page let them put in bitly link for sharing -- or automatically create one

 - deal with linger image in background

+- finish up with >4 answers

 - finish e2e tests for /edit and /new